galaxyproject/training-material/topics/transcriptomics/tutorials/droplet-quantification-preprocessing/tutorial.md

 >
 {: .hands_on}

 {% icon congratulations %} Congrats!
 Your object is ready to for the scanpy pipeline!
-However, it may be that you want to combine this object with others like it, for instance, maybe you ran 5 samples, and you are starting with 10 fastq files...
+However, it may be that you want to combine this object with others like it, for instance, maybe you ran 5 samples, and you are starting with 10 FASTQ files...

-# Combining fastq files
+# Combining FASTQ files

 This sample was originally one of seven.
-So to run the other [12 downsampled fastq files](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/alevin-tutorial---all-samples---400k), you can use a [workflow](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/w/pre-processing-with-alevin---part-1-imported-from-uploaded-file)!
+So to run the other [12 downsampled FASTQ files](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/alevin-tutorial---all-samples---400k), you can use a [workflow](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/w/pre-processing-with-alevin---part-1-imported-from-uploaded-file)!
 Note - the N705 subsample is unluckily largely junk reads, so emptyDrops doesn't work.
 Instead, I processed it with Alevin.
 The total sample runs fine on emptyDrops of course.
 All these samples are going to take a while, so go and have several cups of tea...
 Or, better yet, I have [run them myself](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/pre-processing-with-alevin---part-2---input-generation), and plopped them in a [new clean history](https://humancellatlas.usegalaxy.eu/u/wendi.bacon.training/h/pre-processing-with-alevin---part-2---input) for you to import as a fresh history.
 Alternatively, you can get data with zenodo.

 ## Data